 Shopping Cart Abandonment: Abandoned shopping carts are going to be an eternal frustration for e-commerce sites; potential customers are always going to drop off before checking out regardless of how efficient your funnel is.
 But there are definitely ways to reduce the number of left-behind carts.

 The tools and resources highlighted above contain just about everything there is to know about e-commerce.
-If you can’t find inspiration from these sources, you’re probably not in the right business.
+However, if you feel overwhelmed you may want specific training I recommend the ecom success academy or our guide to dropshipping.

 • • •